MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 7. Click **OK**.
 8. To save the changes, click **OK** again.

-## Publish through Azure AD Application Proxy
+## Publish through Entra application proxy

-Now you're ready to configure Azure AD Application Proxy.
+Now you're ready to configure Entra application proxy.

-Publish Power BI Report Server through Application Proxy with the following settings.
-For step-by-step instructions on how to publish an application through Application Proxy, see [Publishing applications using Azure AD Application Proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad).
+Publish Power BI Report Server through application proxy with the following settings.
+For step-by-step instructions on how to publish an application through application proxy, see [Add an on-premises app to Microsoft Entra ID](/entra/identity/app-proxy/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad).

 - **Internal URL** : Enter the URL to the report server that the connector can reach in the corporate network.
 Make sure this URL is reachable from the server the connector is installed on.
-A best practice is using a top-level domain such as `https://servername/` to avoid issues with subpaths published through Application Proxy.
+A best practice is using a top-level domain such as `https://servername/` to avoid issues with subpaths published through application aroxy.
 For example, use `https://servername/` and not `https://servername/reports/` or `https://servername/reportserver/`.
 We've configured our environment with `https://pbirsazureapp.eastus.cloudapp.azure.com/`.

     > [!NOTE]
     > We recommend using a secure HTTPS connection to the report server.
 See [Configure SSL connections on a native mode report server](/sql/reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server) for how-to information.